Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 Rank 1
 ~~~~~~
 | **Swift Strikes**
-| The Rogue may attack with melee weapons using Grace to hit instead of Brawn, but not with heavy weapons.
+| The Rogue may attack with melee weapons using Grace to hit instead of Might, but not with heavy weapons.
 |
 | **Push and Pull**
 | When the Rogue succeeds and risks damage with an attack, they may choose to risk 1 less damage.
 If they do, they can move the struck target one square in any direction, or two if using a heavy weapon.